Edo-Hachi/PyxRogue/README.md

 # PyxRogue

-This is a Rogue Like Dungeon AdventureGame with PyxelGameEngine & python
+This is a Rogue Like Dungeon AdventureGame Prottype with PyxelGameEngine & python